 Sustainability is crucial in combating climate change, protecting biodiversity, and ensuring the well-being of communities.
 As cities continue to grow, the need for sustainable urban planning and development has become increasingly apparent.

 Dublin, the capital of the Republic of Ireland, has embraced sustainability in its urban planning.
 The Dublin City Development Plan emphasizes compact growth, promoting sustainable transportation systems, and enhancing green spaces.
-Initiatives like the Dublin City Council’s **Dublin Climate Change Action Plan** aim to reduce greenhouse gas emissions and increase energy efficiency in buildings.
+Initiatives like the Dublin City Council’s Dublin Climate Action Plan aim to reduce greenhouse gas emissions and increase energy efficiency in buildings.

 Dublin’s public transport system has made significant strides towards sustainability.
 The expansion of the Luas tram network, along with the introduction of more electric buses, reflects a commitment to reducing carbon emissions.
 Cycling is also promoted through extensive bike lanes, making it easier for residents to adopt eco-friendly modes of transport.